 Skip to content

-Notchpeak, started in January 2018, is operated in a condominium fashion with some general CHPC nodes on which groups can get allocation, along with additional nodes owned by different research groups.
-All users have guest access to the owner nodes in a preemptable fashion.
+The Notchpeak cluster began development in January of 2018 and is operated in a condominium-style fashion, containing both CHPC-owned nodes and nodes owned by different research groups.
+Users can access all nodes on notchpeak with their allocation and have guest access to the owner nodes in a preemptable fashion.

 The General CHPC nodes include:

 • 9 GPU nodes each with 32 (Intel XeonSP Skylake) or 40 (Intel XeonSP Cascadelake) cores, 192GB memory, and a mix of P40, V100, A100, and RTX2080Ti GPUs.
-Note that these nodes are in the notchpeak-gpu partition and are described in more detail on our GPU & Accelerators page.
+These nodes are in the notchpeak-gpu partition and are described in more detail on our GPU & Accelerators page.

 • 25 dual socket nodes (Intel XeonSP Skylake) with 32 cores each